therealasrz/LOL-analysis/README.md

 To prevent overfitting, the data will be split into two parts: 75% training data, and 25% test data.
 In terms of model’evaluation, we will use both accuracy and F1-score.
 The reason we are using F1-score on top of accuracy is because the data we are working on is unbalanced.
 In the DataFrame, 20% of the player’s positions are jungle, and 80% of players are some other positions; the accuracy score alone won’t give us a representative evaluation of the model.

-At the time of prediction, we only know the following information for each player: ‘kills',  'deaths', 'assists', 'firstbloodkill', 'monsterkills', and  'minionkills'.
+At the time of prediction, we only know the following information for each player: `kills`,  `deaths`, `assists`, `firstbloodkill`, `monsterkills`, and  `minionkills`.
 These are all the statistics collected during the game.
 We will train our model based on the above features.

 ## Baseline Model
-For the baseline model, we used a Random Forest Classifier, with the following three features: kills, deaths, assists, and firstbloodkill.
+For the baseline model, we used a Random Forest Classifier, with the following three features: `kills`, `deaths`, `assists`, and `firstbloodkill`.
 Among these four features, kills, deaths, and assists are quantitative, and we utilized StandardScaler Transformer to transform them into standard scale.
 The firstbloodkill is a nominal categorical variable, and it is already in binary form, thus we do not need to perform more encodings.

 After fitting the model, our accuracy score on the training data is **0.79454**.
 This means that our model is able to correctly predict **79.454%** of data.
 This accuracy score may sound really high, but it is quite misleading since our data is unbalanced.
 The F-1 score of this model is **7.913%** which is extremely low.
 Such a low F-1 score is due to a small Recall of 0.044336, as our model has many false negatives.
 Our model still has large improvement space, and we will improve it through adding more features, and tuning hyperparameters in the next section.